 Where Can Children Have Physiotherapy?

-Which Activities Are Provided For Children?
+Which Treatments Are Provided For Children?

-- Movement and exercise, such as muscle strengthening, stretching and neurological movement techniques such as Bobath
+- Movement and exercise.
+Such as muscle strengthening, stretching and neurological movement techniques such as Bobath

 - Respiratory care, including chest clearance and fitness training